 - a.
 Lectors are persons trained in the public reading of Scripture in the local congregation.
 The member of the clergy in charge of the congregation is responsible for setting the requirements and licensing individuals for this ministry. - b.
-A Lay Preacher is a lay person licensed to preach in congregations of this Diocese.
+A Preacher is a lay person licensed to preach in congregations of this Diocese.
 The license is issued by the Bishop; which license specifies the conditions which must be observed by the person so licensed.
 Lay Preachers function at the direction and under the supervision of the member of the clergy in charge of the congregation in which he/she is to preach.
 Lay Preachers must demonstrate training and proficiency in the areas specified by Canon (TEC Title III, Canon 4, Sec.
 5). - c.
-A Catechist is a lay person authorized and licensed to prepare persons for Baptism, Confirmation, Reception and Reaffirmation of Baptismal Vows under the direction of the Rector/Vicar of a congregation. - d.
-A Lay Evangelist is one called to the lay order of evangelist, lay reader, and catechist are nominated by their pastor and selected by the bishop.
-Required training is through the Stanton center supplemented with other courses.
-Their license is renewed each year.
-Their order is supported by the canon theologian and canon Missioner.
-The order is non-stipendiary. - e.
+A Catechist is a lay person authorized and licensed to prepare persons for Baptism, Confirmation, Reception and Reaffirmation of Baptismal Vows under the direction of the Rector/Vicar of a congregation.

+- d.
+An Evangelist is a lay person specifically commissioned and licensed to lead evangelistic ministries of a congregation under the direction of the Rector/Vicar of the congregation. - e.
 Other lay ministries may be created based on local need and appropriate preparation.
-Use of the "Commissioning for Lay Ministries in the Church," The Book of Occasional Services, pp. 179ff) is recommended for the recognition of such ministries.
+Use of the "Commissioning for Lay Ministries in the Church," The Book of Occasional Services, pp. 179ff) is recommended for the recognition of such ministries. - f.
+Members of the Order of Lay Catechists and Lay Evangelists are nominated by their priest and selected by the bishop who licenses them annually.
+Lay Catechists and Evangelist receive training through the Stanton Center supplemented with other courses.
+These orders are supported by the Canon Theologian and Missioner for Evangelism.
+Both orders are non-stipendiary.